+UL and DL Session-AMBR (see clause 5.7.2.6) shall be enforced by the UPF, if the UPF receives the Session-AMBR values from the SMF as described in clause 5.8.2.7 and clause 5.8.2.11.4.

 For UL Classifier PDU Sessions, UL and DL Session-AMBR (see clause 5.7.2.6) shall be enforced in the SMF selected UPF that supports the UL Classifier functionality.
 In addition, the DL Session-AMBR shall be enforced separately in every UPF that terminates the N6 interface (i.e. without requiring interaction between the UPFs) (see clause 5.6.4).

 For multi-homed PDU Sessions, UL and DL Session-AMBR shall be enforced in the UPF that supports the Branching Point functionality.
 In addition, the DL Session-AMBR shall be enforced separately in every UPF that terminates the N6 interface (i.e. without requiring interaction between the UPFs) (see clause 5.6.4).